taggon/react-native-intl/README.md

 2. Find `RNIntl.xcodeproj` file within the `node_modules/react-native-intl` directory, and drag it into `Libraries` category in Xcode.
 3. Go to the "Build Phases" tab in your project configuration.
 4. Drag `libRNIntl.a` from `Libraries/RNIntl.xcodeproj` into the "Link Binary With Libraries" section of your project's "Build Phases" configuration.
-5. To translate messages, create `i18n` folder and put `.mo` files into it.
+5. To translate messages, create `i18n` folder in your React Native project's root and put `.mo` files into the `i18n` folder.
 Drag the folder to just below the project in Xcode.
 Choose *Create folder references*.

 ### Android Setup